 Steps Procedure Step 1 The professor should be contacted to discuss the grade disparity.
-The problem should be resolved at this level if at all possible.
+The problem should be resolved at this level if possible.
 The student must make an appeal in writing to the professor noting specific objection to the grade received or the problem encountered.
 If the matter is not resolved within 30 days after contact is made and the student wishes to continue the appeal process, they should proceed to step #2 Step 2 The student must make an appeal in writing to discuss the matter with the appropriate Program Director/Chair of the Department.
 Grade/academic grievances will not be permitted to proceed any further unless evidence of discrimination or a violation of rights can be demonstrated.
-If the matter is not resolved within 30 days after contact is made and the student wishes to continue the appeal process, they should proceed to step #3 Step 3 An appeal committee will review both written and oral arguments in the case.
-The committee will consist of at least one administrative officer of the program, at least one faculty member who teaches in the program, and others as deemed necessary by the program administrator(s).
-The student and professor will be informed of the committee's decision.
-If the matter is not resolved within 30 days after contact is made and the student wishes to continue the appeal process, they should proceed to step #4 Step 4 Submit the grievance in writing to the Dean of HCAS.
+If the matter is not resolved within 30 days after contact is made and the student wishes to continue the appeal process, they should proceed to step #3 Step 3 Submit the grievance in writing to the Dean of HCAS.
 The Dean is the final arbitrator.